flare-foundation/attestation-client/deployment/README.md

     - attestation client
     - nginx

-Estimated time: `15min`
+Estimated time: `15min`.

 ## Prerequisites

 - A machine(s) with `docker` and `docker-compose` installed.
-- A user being in `docker` group.
+- A a deployment user being in `docker` group.
-- Docker folder should be set to a mount that has sufficient amount of disk space (docker volumes are used).
+- Docker folder should be set to a mount that has sufficient amount of disk space for docker volumes.
+The installation creates several docker volumes.

-Note that the secure installation should have Step 1 (credential configs generation) carried out on a separate secure machine and then have credential configurations copied to the deployment machine.

 ## Step 1 - Credential configs generation

+Note that the secure installation should have Step 1 carried out on a separate secure machine and then have credential configurations copied to a deployment machine.

 ### 1.1 Download Attestation-Suite repository